-Stavropol krai (region) (also spelled Stavropolsky) is situated in the central part of Predkavkazie and on the northern range of the Big Caucasus (North Caucasian Federal District).
-Administrative center and capital city of the region is Stavropol.
+Stavropol krai (Stavropolskiy) is a federal subject of Russia located in the central part of Ciscaucasia and on the northern slope of the Greater Caucasus in the North-Caucasian Federal District.
+Stavropol is the capital city of the region.

 Stavropol region history

 The most ancient archaeological finds date back to the 4th millennium BC.
 The territory of the present Stavropol region was successively part of the state of the Scythians (the 7th - 5th centuries BC), Sarmatians (the 3rd century BC - the 3rd century AD), Huns (the 4th - 5th centuries AD).

 Later, from 620 to 969, this territory was part of the ancient state called the Khazar Khaganate.
 Approximately in the 8th century, with the weakening of the Khazar Kaganate, the medieval state of the Alans appeared here.
 In 1238-1239, a significant part of the plain Alania was captured by the Mongols, and this state as a political entity ceased to exist.

 In 1556, the Russian troops took Astrakhan and opened the way to the North Caucasus and the Caspian Sea.
 In Ciscaucasia, the interests of Russia, the Ottoman Empire, the Crimean Khanate, and Iran collided.

 In 1777, according to the decree of Catherine II, the Azov-Mozdok defensive line was founded, which gave rise to colonization of the Ciscaucasia and the North Caucasus.
 The territory of the Stavropol region became part of Astrakhan oblast.
 In November 1777, the fortress called Stavropolskaya was founded.
 In 1782, about 500 retired soldiers lived there.